Sales Lead Generator

 Bolton

-We're on the hunt for enthusiastic B2B Lead Generators, Sales Executives, Door Canvassers, and Customer Champions to join our vibrant and energetic team at a buzzing Bolton HQ!
+We're on the hunt for enthusiastic B2B Lead Generators, Sales Executives, Door Canvassers, and Customer Champions to join our vibrant and energetic team at our buzzing Bolton HQ!

 Why Join Us?

 Imagine a workplace bursting with energy, laughs, and endless possibilities, that's us!
-As our next Sales Lead Generator, you'll be diving into the exciting world of warm outbound B2B calls, building great relationships, and uncovering fantastic opportunities to help UK businesses slash costs.
+As our next Sales Lead Generator, you'll be diving into the exciting world of warm outbound B2B calls, building great relationships, and uncovering fantastic opportunities to help UK businesses slash their utility and energy costs.

 Sound rewarding?
 It gets even better!